 - renewed passion for their work or vocation

 - a deeper commitment to leadership and service to others

-Please check out the studies below, or contact Executive Director Terry Chadsey for more information about current and planned studies.
+You can find research and evaluations below for the following topics.
+Contact Executive Director Terry Chadsey for more information about current and planned studies.

 Finding Common Threads: Selected Summary of the Research on the Courage to Teach Program and the Process of Teacher Formation (August 2005) Mike Poutiatine, PhD